MrWebLLC/db.class.php/readme.md

 ### Inserting Data

-To insert data into the database, you can use the `insert()` method.
+ `insert()` : To insert data into the database, you can use the insert method.

  This method takes an SQL query and optional parameters, and returns the insert id to the new record.

 ```php
 $userId = $db->insert("INSERT INTO `users` (`name`, `email`) VALUES (?, ?)", array("John Doe", "john@example.com") );